patfreeman/alexa-lambda-kegbot/README.md

 		1. Click on the Test Tab
 		1. Click the switch to enable Testing
 		1. Type in phrases (or speak them) into the test interface.
-		1. "ask my kegbot what is on tap"
+		1. "ask keg bot what is on tap"
-		1. "ask my kegbot how much beer is left"
+		1. "ask keg bot how much beer is left"
-		1. Replace "my kegbot" with your Invocation phrase you configured earlier
+		1. Replace "keg bot" with your Invocation phrase you configured earlier
 		1. Try talking to Alexa